100 Years Of Excellence

 Michael's father, Claude Jones, died.

 55 Upper Mounts opened under the name 'Michael Jones Jeweller'.
 The shop featured a waterfall and pond feature in the store and won awards for its design.

 The Michael Jones Jeweller's wax seal was introduced.

 Michael Jones Jeweller was opened on Bridge Street.
 This was the first town centre showroom and featured workshops at the end of the shop visible to the public.

-Michael Jones handed over his jewellery business to his staff as a co-operative
+Michael Jones handed over his jewellery business to his staff as a co-operative.

-A compulsory purchase order was issues for The Mounts premises to make way for the Chronicle and Echo building.
+A compulsory purchase order was issued for The Mounts premises to make way for the Chronicle and Echo building.
 The two sites on The Mounts were sold and the Gold Street showroom, next to existing Bridge Street shop, was leased.

 The Grosvenor Centre opened and Michael Jones Jeweller moved into their current corner plot.